realzeitmedia/q/README.md

 TODO
 ----

-- Optionally limit maximum disk usage.
 - Handle errors in a better way than just logging them.
 Maybe an error channel?
+- Writing and reading is done blocking.

 &c.
 ---